Iron Lung (video game): Gameplay

 The player controls a first-person silent protagonist who pilots a midget submarine.
-Gameplay is set entirely within the one-room submarine, with little room to move.
+The gameplay is set entirely within the one-room submarine, with little room to move.
 The submarine is controlled using its navigational equipment at the front.
 The submarine's heading and position are displayed with a minimalist interface.
-The submarine lacks any viewing ports, and the player cannot exit it, forcing them to use their map and the submarine's camera to navigate the game map.
-At certain points, the player must use the submarine camera to capture photographs, which reveal surroundings and details about the area the player is in.
-Events occur throughout the game, including scripted decreases in oxygen and pressure which do not affect gameplay.
+The submarine lacks any viewing ports, and the player cannot exit it, forcing them to use their map and the submarine's camera to navigate.
+At certain points, the player must use the submarine camera to take photographs, which reveal surroundings and details about the area the player is in.
+Events occur throughout Iron Lung, including scripted decreases in oxygen and pressure which do not affect gameplay.

-The game also includes optional cheat codes that affect the visuals, such as a "rave mode" with colorful lights and a "Markiplier mode" that replaces most textures with the face of Markiplier.
+Iron Lung also includes optional cheat codes that affect the visuals, such as a "rave mode" with colorful lights and a "Markiplier mode" that replaces most textures with the face of popular YouTuber Markiplier.

 Plot

 This is not an expedition.
 It is an execution.
-When they put you in here, they don’t want you to return.
+When they put you in here, they don't want you to return.
 And even if you do, and even if they keep their promises... what freedom waits for you?
 A few dying ships in a sea of dead stars?

 If there is still hope, it lies beyond the veil.
 Hope in this void is as illusionary as the starlight.
 I will choose to breathe my last here at the bottom of an ocean, unseen[,] unheard, and uncontrolled.